shayneA/FreeCodeCamp/README.md

 # FreeCodeCamp
  Soulution and notes

-I Use Typora as Markdown to for notes.md
+I Use Typora as Markdown for notes.md